Coronoavirus Disease 19 FAQs

 Questions?
 Email VolunteerServices@Moffitt.org.

 Moffitt is taking additional precautions to ensure the health and safety of our patients by limiting exposure as much as possible.
-Through Sept.
-30, 2020, all Moffitt-sponsored conferences and community events at the cancer center will be hosted virtually.
+Through Jan.
+1, 2021, all Moffitt-sponsored conferences and community events at the cancer center will be hosted virtually.
+This includes retreats, conferences, symposiums and patient support groups.
 If these events cannot be hosted virtually, they will be postponed or canceled.
-We have also restricted all international and domestic business travel outside of Florida for our team members.
-Within Florida, only business-related travel that is essential for ongoing Moffitt operations is permitted.
+We have also restricted all international business travel for our team members.

 All individuals with weakened immune systems might be at higher risk for complications from COVID-19.
 Here are four things cancer patients need to know: